 Double blind seems to be one of those jazzy terms we get excited about when reading a paper because it boosts our faith in its credibility.
-It’s when you perform an experiment where both the tester and the participant are unaware of who is receiving treatment and who is a control – ultimately it aims to reduce bias.
+This is when you perform an experiment where both the tester and the participant are unaware of who is receiving treatment and who is a control – ultimately it aims to reduce bias.
 Intuitively double blind studies seem completely necessary when testing placebos – but are they?
-Many don’t think so and are doing just the opposite – that is, an experiment where both the researcher and the participant know who is receiving a placebo.
+Many don’t think so and are doing just the opposite – that is, an experiment where both the tester and the participant know who is receiving a placebo.
 This is called an open-label design and it really had me stumped.
 This summation explained my perplexion well …

 1. Find people in pain.